 Categories

 Law Updates

-The Ministry of Justice and Legal Affairs published in this week’s issue of the Official Gazette a decision regulating financial transfers made to advocates as part of the national government efforts in the area of combating anti-money laundering and terrorism fraud schemes.
+The Ministry of Energy and Minerals (MEM) published in this week’s issue of the Official Gazette a decision to establish Oman Net Zero Centre as a department in the MEM.

-This new decision enters into force tomorrow.
+The new regulation enters into force next month.
 You can read it in full in English on the link below:

+Categories